 After full two months of tinkering about with shifting little sticks and groups of little sticks I had enough.
 It was as good as it gets.
 I ordered a decent piece of a 17 ct. yellow canvas, as I read somewhere that in most projects it is better to use off-white or coloured canvas, so that the white doesn't shine through.
 Plus I ordered a little stash of crewel wool in Greens, Purples and Off-Whites.

-I set to work on 1 August, having counted of width and height, and I started with the sky in tent stitch with 3 strands of stranded cotton.
+I set to work on August 1, having calculated width and height, and I started with the sky in tent stitch with 3 strands of stranded cotton.

 The Beginning of a Huge Project